-How large is the Sons of The American Legion?
+How large is the Sons of The American Legion (SAL)?

-Each year since 1982, the Sons of The American Legion has set a new all-time high in membership.
-Currently, there are more than 300,000 members of the Sons in this country and abroad.
+Currently, there are more than 379,000 members of the SAL in this country and abroad.

-What is the administrative structure of the Sons?
+What is the administrative structure of the SAL?

-Every member of the Sons belongs to a Squadron somewhere.
-The Squadron is the basic level of membership in our organization.
-Different states (Detachments) use different ways of grouping numbers of Squadrons together.
-In most states, Squadrons are grouped geographically and report to their own Districts (also called Areas or Divisions).
-All Districts (or Areas or Divisions) report to the state headquarters, referred to as a Detachment.
-All state Detachements report to the National Headquarters.
-In addition to the 50 state Detachments in the U.S., there are also some foreign countries which are Detachments; Mexico, Puerto Rico, Philippines and France.
+The squadron is the basic level of membership in our organization.
+Different states (detachments) use different ways of grouping numbers of squadrons together.
+In most states, squadrons are grouped geographically and report to their own districts (also called areas or divisions).
+All districts (or areas or divisions) report to the state headquarters, referred to as a detachment.
+All state detachments report to the National Headquarters.
+In addition to the 50 state detachments in the U.S., there are also detachments in France, Mexico, Philippines and Puerto Rico.

-What is the main purpose of the Sons?
+What is the main purpose of the SAL?

-The mission of the Sons is to support veterans and their families and the policies of our parent organization, The American Legion.
-Virtually everything that involves the Sons could be grouped under three areas: 1) support for veterans and their families, 2) promoting patriotism and Americanism and 3) promoting programs which benefit the youth of our country.
+The mission of the SAL is to support veterans and their families and the policies of our parent organization, The American Legion.
+Virtually everything that involves the SAL could be grouped under three areas: 1) support for veterans and their families, 2) promoting patriotism and Americanism and 3) promoting programs which benefit the youth of our country.

 The American Legion established the Sons of The American Legion in 1932.

-Why would someone want to join the Sons?
+Why would someone want to join the SAL?

-Different people have different reasons for belonging to organizations.
-For many, membership in the Sons has allowed them to become involved in American Legion programs alongside their fathers.
-Others belong out of respect for their parents' and grandparents' service to our country in the military.
-Many younger members get involved and learn valuable leadership skills involving organization, public speaking, negotiating, budgeting and fundraising skills.
+For many, membership in the SAL has allowed them to become involved in American Legion programs alongside their fathers.
+Others join out of respect for their parents' and grandparents' service to our country in the military.
+Many younger members get involved and learn valuable leadership skills involving organization, public speaking, and negotiating, budgeting and fundraising skills.
 Membership in our organization also provides individuals with opportunities to forge lifelong friendships with people who share a common bond.

-The governing legislative body of the Sons is its National Convention.
+The governing legislative body of the SAL is its National Convention.
 Detachments (states) send representatives to the National Convention each year to elect national officers and conduct the business of the organization.
-Between conventions, authority is vested in the National Executive Committee, also made up of elected representatives from each Detachment.
-The N.E.C. meets twice annually.
-Nationally elected officers include the National Commander, five National Vice Commanders (responsible for Detachments in their own regions), the National Chaplain and the National Sergeant at-Arms.
+Between conventions, authority is vested in the National Executive Committee (NEC), also made up of elected representatives from each detachment.
+The NEC meets four times annually.
+Nationally elected officers include the National Commander and five National Vice Commanders (responsible for detachments in their own regions).
+The National Adjutant, Parliamentarian, Historian, Chaplain and the Sergeant at-Arms are appointed positions.

 What is the CWF?

-The Child Welfare Foundation is a not-for-profit corporation which has two primary purposes.
+The Child Welfare Foundation (CWF) is a not-for-profit corporation which has two primary purposes.
 First, to contribute to the physical, mental, emotional and spiritual welfare of children and youth through the dissemination of knowledge about new and innovative organizations.
 Second, the CWF makes wider and more effective use of knowledge already possessed by well-established organizations.
 To attain these goals, the CWF raises money and awards grants to organizations which help children.
-The CWF is governed by its Board of Directors and a National Chairman.
-All administrative costs of the Child Welfare Foundation are borne by The American Legion so that 100% of all money raised for the Foundation is used exclusively for grants.
+The CWF is governed by its board of directors and a national chairman.
+All administrative costs of the CWF are borne by The American Legion so that 100% of all money raised for the Foundation is used exclusively for grants.

 How does an organization get a grant from the CWF?